Mann05-max/quiz-php/readme.md

 . ai powered
 . pdf uploads

-For any queries - please contact me at - contact@shreyash-is.a.dev or contact me on discord - shreyash0467 and daddyishere5538.
+For any queries - please contact me at - contact@shreyash-is.a.dev or contact me on discord - shreyash0467 and daddyishere5538 and mann_2305_31424.
 I hope you have a beautiful day ahead!